personofnorank/truemindconsulting/content/services.md

 ### Sensemaking

 Engage me to help you frame, understand and decide what to do about a complex issue.
-Strategy, operations, culture, future-readiness - whatever you ask me to look at, I'll show you how it connects to other things too.
+I won't claim to predict the future or solve all your problems but I will help you understand challenges in your environment, internal factors that may make you less effective in adapting, and what you may be able to do about them.
 <!-- ![Property image](https://unsplash.it/960/350?image=946) -->

 ### Interim roles